tolauwae/phd-thesis/src/remote/remote.typ

 In this work we take a different approach aimed at enabling multiple high-level languages on microcontrollers while mitigating their downsides.
 To accomplish this goal, we created WARDuino @gurdeep19:warduino, a virtual machine (VM) designed to run WebAssembly @haas17:bringing on microcontrollers#note[WARDuino supports the first release of WebAssembly (MVP).]. // todo "we created" does this feel right given the introduction of this chapter?
-Since WebAssembly is a universal compile target, it can enable programs written in a wide variety of languages to run on low-end embedded devices.
+Since WebAssembly is a universal compile-target, it can enable programs written in a wide variety of languages to run on low-end embedded devices.
 This is an important design choice to improve the #emph[portability] of our solution.
 The design of WebAssembly further focuses on a compact representation, since the byte code is intended to be streamable and efficient~@haas17:bringing.
 This compactness is especially important when executing programs within the #emph[hardware limitations] of the embedded devices.
 Additionally, WebAssembly can achieve performance speeds close to native code~@haas17:bringing@jangda19:not, potentially outperforming other interpreters for high-level languages on microcontrollers.

 The WARDuino virtual machine was first presented in 2019 by #cite(<gurdeep19:warduino>, form: "prose");, and addressed #emph[the slow development cycle] and the challenging #emph[debuggability] through the initial implementation of a remote debugger with over-the-air reprogramming capabilities.
 The paper presented these two features as extensions to the operational semantics of WebAssembly, in order to show their interaction and compatibility with the WebAssembly standard, and to ease re-implementation in other virtual machines.
 Additionally, WARDuino provided support for a limited set of hardware features through WebAssembly functions embedded in the virtual machine.
 It is necessary to embed this support in the virtual machine, since the #emph[bare-metal execution environments] of embedded devices provide no conventional interfaces to the hardware.
 Simultaneously, the primitives should be exposed at the level of WebAssembly in order to achieve the highest #emph[portability] possible.
 However, the paper left some important problems as future work.